Navigating Multifamily Development: Lowering Costs & Strategies for Success

 With U.S. e-commerce sales expected to rise a staggering 35% to about $190 billion translating into a potential 486 packages delivered per week to multifamily properties, parcel management has turned into both a “must-have” amenity as well as a competitive advantage5,6.

 Residents today have higher expectations as they not only have parcels but grocery and pharmacy deliveries too.
-Parcel Pending reports more than 40% uptick in requests for refrigerator lockers vs. a year ago.
+Parcel Pending reports more than 40% uptick in requests for a refrigerator locker solution vs. a year ago.
 It’s clear that lockers are a key multifamily asset, an important consideration when designing or upgrading a property.

 6. Incorporate New Amenities in the Design/Build Stage